weesvisje/docs/docs/advanced/architecture/big-peer-internals.md

 title: 'Big Peer Internals'
 ---

+HyDRA is Ditto's cloud database.
+It is designed to work in conjunction with the Ditto SDK, and also has an HTTP API.

 export function ImageHolder(props) {
   return <div style={{padding: '2rem', margin: '2rem', borderRadius: '8px', background: 'white'}}>{props.children}</div>
 }

-# Big Peer Internal Architecture - HyDRA

-HyDRA is Ditto's cloud database.
-It is designed to work in conjunction with the Ditto SDK, and also has an HTTP API.

 ## What Is It?